Ethan826/flashbangsplat-blog/resources/templates/md/pages/about.md

 Flash Bang Splat comes from [this list](http://blog.codinghorror.com/ascii-pronunciation-rules-for-programmers/) of slang names for ASCII characters.
 Flash (#), Bang (!), Splat (\*) has a nice ring and tells a short (if ambiguous and possibly woebegone) story.
+My logo is by [silla_cutie1030](https://www.fiverr.com/silla_cutie1030).